Skip to main content

 Distributed storage for enhanced safety

-The chunks are distributed across a dynamic network of hiveNet members.
+The chunks are distributed across a dynamic network of Hivenet members.
 This dispersion ensures no single device stores a complete, reconstructible file, further safeguarding your contributed storage.

 Did this answer your question?